composer/composer/doc/faqs/how-to-use-composer-behind-a-proxy.md

 ## Requirement changes

-Composer always used `http_proxy` for both HTTP and HTTPS requests if `https_proxy` was not set, but this has changed to requiring [scheme-specific](#usage) environment variables.
+Composer <2.8 used `http_proxy` for both HTTP and HTTPS requests if `https_proxy` was not set, but as of Composer 2.8.0 it requires [scheme-specific](#usage) environment variables.

-The reason for this is to align Composer with current practice across other popular tools.
-To help with the transition, the original behaviour remains but a warning message is shown instructing the user to add an `https_proxy` environment variable.
+The reason for this change is to align Composer with current practice across other popular tools.
+To help with the transition, as of Composer 2.7.3 the original behaviour remains but a warning message is shown instructing the user to add an `https_proxy` environment variable.

 To prevent the original behaviour during the transition period, set an empty environment variable (`https_proxy=`).